Biden ousts housing finance chief after U.S. Supreme Court ruling

 The justices also voted unanimously to block separate claims brought by the shareholders challenging the 2012 agreement.

-Biden, a Democrat, quickly removed agency chief Mark Calabria, who had been appointed by the Republican Trump, according to an FHFA source familiar with the matter.
+Biden, a Democrat, quickly removed agency chief Mark Calabria, who had been appointed by the Republican Trump.
 Calabria was confirmed by the Senate in 2019 to serve a five-year term.

-A White House official, speaking on condition of anonymity, said Biden would name a replacement “who reflects the administration’s values.”

 Calabria said in a statement he respects the Supreme Court ruling and Biden’s authority to remove him.